The Fitbit Ace 3 is a great fitness tracker for your little one - CNN Underscored

 The Ace 3 isn’t the first Fitbit for kids.
 But as the third iteration, it’s more capable and attractive than ever.

-Fitbit’s Ace 3 is available now for $79.95 and for the last three weeks, we’ve had not one but two different kids testing an Ace 3.
-We can’t tell you how many times we heard “Dad, guess how many steps I have now?” during that time, but we do wish we’d got a nickel each time.
-It has all the necessary tropes of a fitness tracker —- the ability to track steps, exercise and sleep, along with other useful features courtesy of a screen and sensors.
+Fitbit’s Ace 3 is available now for $79.95, and for the last three weeks we’ve had not one but two different kids testing an Ace 3.
+We can’t tell you how many times we heard “Dad, guess how many steps I have now?” during that time, but we do wish we’d gotten a nickel each time.
+It has all the necessary tropes of a fitness tracker: the ability to track steps, exercise and sleep, along with other useful features courtesy of a screen and sensors.
 The Ace 3 can act as a portable alarm clock and even a timer for tasks.

 At $79.95, it’s one of the best activity trackers for kids that you can buy.